This posts was updated for 2019

-SEO is evolving, and we as consumers are directly contributing to this change.
+SEO is evolving, and consumers of content are directly contributing to this change.
 Clearly, not breaking news but something to be aware of as it impacts your content strategy.

 In simple terms, Google has begun favoring topic-based content.
-This has led to the emergence of topic cluster models in content marketing, where SEOs can leverage internal and relevant linking to boost certain topic SERPs.
+This has led to the emergence of topic cluster models in content marketing, where marketers and content creators can leverage internal and relevant linking to boost certain topic SERPs.

 What is a Topic Cluster?